aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/040_create_hub_cluster/010-provision-hub.md

 ```

 :::alert{header="Important" type="warning"}
 "**WSParticipantRole**" is the given role name when participating in an AWS event workshop.
-When working through the workshop **independently**, you should update it to reflect your own AWS role you are using in the AWS console
+When working through the workshop **independently**, we should update it to reflect our own AWS role we are using in the AWS console

 ![AWS Console Role](/static/images/aws-console-role.png)